When it comes to research chemicals, nothing rings bells like Etizolam.

 - Impaired Motor Abilities

-Of course, this is basically the same list of side effects which can happen with all benzodiazepines.
-Etizolam is no more likely to cause negative side effects than any other similar drug.
+Of course, this is basically the same list of side effects associated with most anti-anxiety drugs.
+Etizolam is no more likely to cause negative side effects than similar substances.

 If you sold drugs, would you rather sell an addictive substance, or a HIGHLY ADDICTIVE substance?

-Assuming you had no morals (like pharmaceutical companies), you’d probably push the highly addictive substance.
+Assuming you had absolutely no moral compass (like a pharmaceutical company), you’d obviously want to push the highly addictive substance.

 Is Etizolam Addictive At All?